willstepp/writings/hunger/hunger-notes.md

 Mother is teaching a girl to flesh a deer skin
 Moho is flirting with Leoti
 He could see the disappointment

+'I don't know why.
+I only know it was asked of me.'